uwegeercken/evaluator/README.md

         .filter(geoname -> logic.evaluate(geoname).passed())
         .toList();

+Or you could e.g. check if the results of all objects is "passed":

+    List<Geoname> filteredGeonames = GeonameHandler.processCsvFile("/home/uwe/development/data/geonames/DE.txt",0)
+        .stream()
+        .map(logic::evaluate)
+        .allMatch(EvaluationResult::passed);

 Instead of using a string array like in the case above, you can use any other object that you want to test against a defined logic.
 Like e.g. a record from a SQL resultset or a row that contains all fields parsed from a CSV file.
 Using an object that represents a row of attributes